-Disclaimer: I work for DELL Services therefore I work on lot of projects with DELL Compellent Storage Systems, DELL Servers and QLogic HBA's.
+Disclaimer: I work for DELL Services, therefore, I work on a lot of projects with DELL Compellent Storage Systems, DELL Servers and QLogic HBA's.
 Therefore this blog post is based on "DELL Compellent Best Practices with VMware vSphere 5.x" and "Qlogic Best Practices for VMware vSphere 5.x".
 I have all this equipment in the lab so I was able to test it and verify what's going on.
-However although this blog has information about specific hardware general principles are the same for any other HBAs and storage systems.
+However, although this blog has information about specific hardware general principles are the same for any other HBAs and storage systems.

-Some blog sections are just copy and paste from public documents mentioned above so all credits go there.
+Some blog sections are just copied and paste from public documents mentioned above so all credits go there.
 Some other sections are based on my lab tests, experiments and thoughts.

 - The application itself (Default=dependent on application)